lmarkely/enron_fraud/README.md

 Feature scaling was used because each feature has different value ranges.
 Without scaling, features with high values and/or variances may dominate over features with low value and/or variance.
 For SelectKBest, MinMaxScaler was used for feature scaling.
-Feature scores from SelectKBest is also provided in **Fig.1**.
+Feature scores from SelectKBest is also provided in **Fig. 1**.
 Features with p-value < 0.05 were selected for algorithm and model selection.
 The figure also shows that the new engineered features 'std_from_poi' and 'std_to_poi' have significantly lower F Score (1.7 and 1.2) than the top two features (6.7 and 5.0).
 Moreover, the p-value of these engineered features are very high at 0.19 and 0.27, suggesting that these features may not be significant in the classification.
+The choice of k = 2 was further evaluated later in the project by analyzing the effect of varying k value on F1 score, precision, and recall (**Fig. 2**), in which k = 2 gave the highest scores.
 Decision Tree was not used as it is prone to overfitting.
-Instead,Random Forest, which is a bagging version of Decision Tree ([ref](https://sebastianraschka.com/faq/docs/bagging-boosting-rf.html)) and AdaBoostClassifier with Decision Tree as the base classifier, a boosting version of Decision Tree were used in an attempt to avoid overfitting.
+Instead, Random Forest, which is a bagging version of
+Decision Tree ([ref](https://sebastianraschka.com/faq/docs/bagging-boosting-rf.html)) and AdaBoostClassifier with Decision Tree as the base classifier, a boosting version of Decision Tree were used in an attempt to avoid overfitting.